hammackj/senha/README.markdown

-# passgen
+# senha

-Passgen is a password generation tool for making random passwords based on a input requirement.
+Senha is a password generation tool for making random passwords based on a input requirement.

 # Usage

-Using passgen is relativley simple.
+Using senha is relativley simple.
 Some example usage would be:

-	% passgen -l
+	% senha -l
 	kpsyzatdpu
-	% passgen -n
+	% senha -n
 	3993355865
-	% passgen -a --length 20
+	% senha -a --length 20
 	M;w%Bwh8z-1NwYiS,#8h
-	% passgen -a --length 20 --count 10
+	% senha -a --length 20 --count 10
 	:QGZz:FqV88B4CQoPgiG
 	@m,obU-50uyI!#7-7l8A
 	i8u7R4mwcYI%.QBsEVtW